 These are the most versatile primers on the market, but with increased versatility comes lower performance in specific areas.
 Think of latex primer as the jack of all trades and master of few.
 One big advantage they have is that they are vapor permeable and allow things to breathe.

 Some good varieties are Kilz Premium Latex Primer, Zinsser Bulls Eye 1-2-3 Water Based Primer.

 These primers are fairly versatile as well and can be used on both interior and exterior applications.
 They do have some specific abilities that owner’s of old houses will find especially useful.

 Oil-based primers are excellent stain blockers.
-Whether it’s wood tannins from cedar, cigaret stains or water stains these primers cover better than their latex cousins.
-Unlike latex primers oil-based primer is not vapor permeable which can be a mixed blessing.
-For sealing up exterior wood from the weather that’s great, for covering plaster or drywall not as good maybe.
+Whether it’s wood tannins from cedar, cigarette stains or water stains, these primers cover better than their latex cousins.
+Unlike latex primers, oil-based primer is not vapor permeable which can be a mixed blessing.
+For sealing up exterior wood from the weather, that’s great, for covering plaster or drywall not as good maybe.

 Some good varieties are Kilz Complete, Sherwin-Williams Fast Dry Oil Primer,

 3. Shellac-Based Primer